-If you and your kids are eager to celebrate the season, you're in luck—there are so many wonderful events and activities happening throughout the state this month.
-You'll find plenty of free things to do, as well as activities just for little ones; you can have breakfast with Santa, catch a show, or hop aboard a holiday train.
-We know you’re busy with things like shopping, baking, and figuring out what the heck to do with your Elf on the Shelf, so we’ve sorted through all of this month's happenings and picked 25 of the best.
+If you and your kids are eager to celebrate the season, you're in luck—there are so many wonderful events and activities happening throughout the state every day this month.
+You'll find plenty of free things to do, as well as activities just for little ones.
+You can have breakfast with Santa, catch a seasonal show, and see at least one of the spectacular light displays around NJ.

 Holidays at Johnson's Corner Farm – Medford

-You'd probably have to travel to Santa's workshop in the North Pole to find a place more Christmasy than Johnson's Corner Farm: At this one-stop shop for holiday fun, you can take a picture with Santa, buy a fresh-cut Christmas tree, take a hay ride, see a musical light show, visit with farm animals, roast marshmallows, decorate cookies, and more.
+You'd probably have to travel to Santa's workshop in the North Pole to find a place more Christmasy than Johnson's Corner Farm: At this one-stop shop for holiday fun, you can take a picture with Santa, buy a fresh-cut Christmas tree, take a hayride, see a musical light show, visit with farm animals, roast marshmallows, decorate cookies, and more.

 Holiday Model Train Show – Woodbridge

-Head to the Baron Arts Center for the 26th annual Holiday Model Train Show, a beloved holiday tradition featuring a beautiful display of trains and scenery.
+Head to the Baron Arts Center for the 28th annual Holiday Model Train Show, a beloved holiday tradition featuring a beautiful display of trains and scenery.
 Look closely and you'll spot local landmarks and a boardwalk scene.
-Go on December 2 for the show's opening reception and town tree lighting, which includes a visit from Santa and Mrs. Claus.
+Go on December 1 for the show's opening reception and town tree lighting, which includes a visit from Santa and Mrs. Claus.